davevanfleet/PWSched/README.md

     - `$ npm start` to run the project
   - You can now navigate to `localhost:3000` to see the frontend

+## CI/CD

+This app utilizes TravisCI for continuous integration.
+Test suite will be run on any PR's.

 ## Tests

-Tests for the Flask backend can be found in `.backend//Tests`
+Tests for the Flask backend can be found in `.backend/Tests`
 Test suite is written with `pytest` and can be run using `$ pytest` in backend directory.

 To view test coverage:
 - `$ coverage run -m pytest`
 - `$ coverage report`

+End-to-End testing for client-side app will be written soon and integrated into CI/CD pipeline.

 ## Documentation